ibuddieat/zk_libcod/doc/added_dvars.md

   * `logfileName`
     * Type: String
     * Default: "console_mp_server.log"
     * Effect: Controls the console log file name.
-Should be set before the stock "logfile" dvar is set to a value greater than zero.
+Should be set before the stock `logfile` dvar is set to a value greater than zero.
   * `logfileRotate`
     * Type: Integer
     * Default: 0
     * Min.
 Value: 0
     * Max.
 Value: 1000
     * Effect: Defines how many console log files are preserved on a server restart.
-Naming scheme: &lt;logfileName dvar value&gt;.&lt;incrementing integer&gt;
+Naming scheme: `[logfileName].#` where `#` is an incrementing integer.
   * `logTimestamps`
     * Type: Boolean
     * Default: False